zeusops/operationbot/README.md

    detailed instructions.
 Note that the bot does not have to be marked as public.

-2. Copy `secret.py.example` to `secret.py` and add your bot token.
+2. Copy `secret.py.example` to `src/operationbot/secret.py` and add your bot
+   token.
 Other values can be customised as well but they are not critical for a basic setup.

-3. Change the channel IDs in `config.py` if the bot is not running on the Zeus Operations discord.
+3. Change the channel IDs in `src/operationbot/config.py` if the bot is not running on the Zeusops discord.

 4. Install the package locally (via `poetry`, get it via `pip install poetry`).